getnamo/GlobalEventSystem-Unreal/README.md

 ## How to use - Basics and API

 There are globally available functions that you can use to emit and bind events.
 At this time there are two variants for emitting (no parameters and one wildcard parameter) and one for binding events to your local functions.
+There are also GameplayTag variants of these emitters and receivers for easy dropdown linking.

 Each emit is a multi-cast to all valid bound receivers.
 If the parameters don't match you'll be warned in the log with fairly verbose messages while emitting to all other valid targets.

-Consider optionally using and extending GESReceiver components or attaching interfaces to your receiving function owners to keep messaging organized.
+Consider optionally using Gameplay tagged based emitters/receivers, or extending GESReceiver components to keep messaging organized.

 ### Emit Event